 Such an instructive story cannot get a reflection in the modern environment.
 People often use the name “Trojan virus” for malware that injects into the computer under the guise of a “horse” - a legit program or utility.
 History repeats itself constantly, and this is just an example.

-What is the Trojan virus?
+What is the Trojan Virus?

 As you have already understood, the trojan virus is a kind of malware that disguises itself as legitimate.
 In some cases, crooks may try to hide their virus as a keygen or system hacking tool.
 Sometimes the virus may get on your PC as a “system update”.
 But let's classify the possible shapes of the trojan virus first.

 Another often case is when the trojan contains spyware or a stealer.
 These viruses are similar but serve different purposes: spying on the whole system or stealing specific files or passwords.
-The famous disguise for these viruses is online trackers: such a status allows the virus to use internet connection and location data legitimately.
+The famous disguise for these viruses is online trackers: such a status allows the virus to legitimately use internet connection and location data.
 Nonetheless, there are a lot of examples when well-known applications were able to spy on their users.
 All such cases usually raise a substantial public response, so you will barely miss that case.

-How dangerous is the trojan virus?
+How Dangerous is the Trojan Virus?

 The same shell that surrounds the virus deals low to no damage to your PC.
-However, even the exact viruses may carry different dangers for your system.
+However, even the same viruses may carry different dangers for your system.
 Let’s check out the threat of each of the mentioned types:

 - Trojan-Downloader disables Microsoft Defender, establishes a connection with its command server, and adds itself to the Run registry key.
 Other changes in the registry are targeted at creating an exploitable environment.
-All these changes are targeted to make the system more vulnerable to further attacks.
+All these changes are targeted to make the system vulnerable to further attacks.
 Changes in the registry may lead to system crashes.

 - Trojan-Spy, Trojan-Stealer.
 Brother in arms, they suspend Defender on your PC and connect to several servers simultaneously.
 They also can modify some deep settings that are responsible for telemetry uploading.
 After that change, burglars who maintain the virus can receive all information about your activity hours, system configurations, and other details.